Improving health and access to affordable energy for Ugandan communities

-According to the United Nations, between 1990 and 2005 Uganda has lost 26.3% of its forest cover and has a current deforestation rate of over 2% per year.
-While urban wood demand for construction and furniture plays a large role in this situation, the problem is also exacerbated by 97% of the rural population collecting firewood for basic needs.
-Around 95% of households in Uganda cook using traditional cookstoves that are inefficient and very polluting.
+Uganda lost 26% of its forest cover between 1990 and 2005, and currently has a deforestation rate of over 2% per year.
+While urban wood demand for construction and furniture plays a large role in this situation, the problem is exacerbated as 97% of the rural population collect firewood for basic needs.
+Around 95% of households in Uganda cook using traditional cookstoves that are inefficient and toxic.

-The HomeStove is an ultra-clean burning fan-assisted wood stove that cuts toxic pollutant emissions by 90% and reduces fuel use by 50%.
-In addition, utilizing BioLite's Direct Conduction Thermoelectric System (DCTS), the HomeStove also generates its own electricity, providing users with enough reliable, on-demand electricity in a day’s cooking to fully charge a mobile phone or provide an evening’s worth of bright, LED light.
+The HomeStove is an ultra-clean burning, fan-assisted wood stove that cuts toxic pollutant emissions by 90% and reduces fuel use by 50%.
+The stove has been developed after 4 years of product development with local cooks in Uganda, India, Ghana and Laos to make sure it's suited to their specific needs, for example, the hotter flame and flexible size mean traditional dishes can be cooked quickly and more safely.
+Using BioLite’s Direct Conduction Thermoelectric System (DCTS), the HomeStove also generates its own electricity – providing users with enough reliable, on-demand electricity from a day’s cooking to fully charge a mobile phone or provide an evening’s worth of bright, LED light